Back to substance abuse

 GRANITE WELLNESS CENTERS #86936500

-Granite Wellness Centers (GWC), formerly known as Community Recovery Resources or CoRR, provides comprehensive services to promote wellness for individuals and families with a focus on addressing substance use disorders.
+Granite Wellness Centers (GWC) provides comprehensive services to promote wellness for individuals and families with a focus on addressing substance use disorders.

 GWC is a source of naloxone, a medication used to rapidly reverse opioid overdose.